Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Americans know what they're getting into as far as this.
 This is what they voted for.

-And that's also why, as Michael stated, we are at all-time highs for SP.
-And people, inflation is back to 2% to 3%,
+Not on that.
+And that's also why, as Michael stated, we are at all-time highs for S ⁇ P.

-people.
-Yeah, he's just taking $400 million jets, doubling his net worth based off of crypto, and deporting people with
+yeah he's just taking 400 million dollar jets doubling his net worth based off of crypto and deporting people with

 It seems like you were trying to make the argument that he was rebalancing some of these deficits by holding countries accountable.
 I would say